 on March 8, 2020, days before it was declared a pandemic.

 Capturing stories of travels past

 First and foremost, the pandemic taught me to be flexible.
 Plans were a luxury of the past and it was time to go with the flow.
 I think this was my hardest lesson.
 I had just finished visiting every country in the world in December 2019, probably one of the most difficult logistical feats out there, a challenge that only 200 people had accomplished.
 As you can imagine, it involved a lot of planning.
 Just three months later, COVID-19 seemed like the perfect detox for my meticulous and detailed approach to planning.
-The hard lockdown that ensued wasn’t easy for anyone, and for someone like me, a professional traveler used to roaming a new side of the world every month, it was agonizing.
-However, I quickly realized it wasn’t about me.
+The hard lockdown that ensued wasn’t easy for anyone, and for someone like me, a professional traveller used to roaming a new side of the world every month, it was agonising.
+However, I quickly realised it wasn’t about me.
 2019 had been at the forefront of individualism and 2020 certainly brought us closer together despite the social distance.
 I went back to the basics, simplified my thoughts, and took the opportunity to finish my book, Stories from my travels to every country in the world,

 a passion project that wouldn’t have been possible to finish if I were traveling.
 The book gave me the opportunity to reflect on my personal journey: the places I have visited, people I’ve met, and photos I have captured.
 I was able to pull the stories together so I could share them with others who share a love of exploring the world.